Ferrovia Circumetnea

 standard gauge and moved underground for most of its length for use as a new metro (Metropolitana di Catania).
 The original terminus, the Porto station, was also reinstated.
 Therefore, the Circumetnea trains now terminate at Catania Borgo.

 The Ferrovia Circumetnea (FCE) also operates the Metropolitana.
 The offices for both are at Catania Borgo.

 FCE operates The DMU 001-004, multiple units diesel of construction Newag.
 They were in service with four more on order as of late 2017.

+On 15 June 2024, the movement of trains on the Catania Borgo - Paternò route was suspended because of the upgrade works for the extension of the Metropolitana di Catania, with associated change of gauge, until Paternò.
+The railway services are replaced with bus services which will travel the almost parallel road route on the SS121, entering the towns at the stops to be served.